JHU-PL-Lab/www-fpse/lecture/efficiency.md

 * Also recall the Real World OCaml example comparing an [(immutable) Map vs a (mutable) Hashtable](https://dev.realworldocaml.org/maps-and-hashtables.html#time-complexity-of-hash-tables)
   - For standard uses a mutable hashtable will be "O(1)" vs O(log n) for a `Map` version
   - But if there are many minor variations on the Map/Hashset being created the functional data structure will in fact be faster due to all the sharing.
-  - Functional can in general be a big win for certain classes of algorithms (but admitedly not most)
+  - Functional can be a big win for a few classes of algorithms (but admitedly not most)

 #### FP and paralellism